MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 </div>

 After build the Railtest tool, you can use the commander tool to program customer device, then the device will be ready for RF test.
-More information for Simplicity Studio usage, please visit the application note [AN0822](https://www.Silabs.com/documents/public/application-notes/AN0822-simplicity-studio-user-guide.pdf)
+More information for Simplicity Studio usage, please visit the application note [AN0822](https://www.Silabs.com/documents/public/application-notes/AN0822-simplicity-studio-user-guide.pdf).

 ## 3.3.
 Tune and measure
-The following strategy is proposed to determine the optimal Ctune value:
+The frequency can be measured by a frequency counter or a Spectrum Analyzer (SA).
+The following strategy is proposed to determine the optimal Ctune value by using a SA:
 - Performe a conducted measurement;
-- Connect the custom board's RF port to a Spectrum Analyzer(SA);
+- Connect the custom board's RF port to a SA;
 - Use SA to measure the fundamental frequency as following picture shows:
   <div align="center">
   <img src="files\HW-RF-Test-Guide\CTune-CW.png">